Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Indianapolis and its opponents have gone over the current 46.5-point total in five of nine games (55.6%) this season.
+- Indianapolis has combined with its opponents to put up more than 46 points in five of nine games this season.

-- The combined points per game average of the two teams, 41.3, is 5.2 points fewer than Thursday's over/under.
+- The two teams combine to average 41.3 points per game, 4.7 less than the over/under in this contest.

-- These two squads surrender a combined 52.3 points per game, 5.8 more than this contest's over/under.
+- The 52.3 points per game these two squads have surrendered to opponents this season are 6.3 more than the 46 total in this contest.

-- Colts games have an average total of 46.4 points this season, 0.1 fewer than Thursday's over/under.
+- The Colts and their opponents have scored an average of 46.4 points per game in 2020, 0.4 more than Thursday's total.

-- The 43.5 PPG average total in Jets games this season is 3.0 points fewer than this game's over/under.
+- In 2020, games involving the Jets have averaged a total of 43.5 points, 2.5 fewer than this game's set over/under.

 Colts stats and trends